 How is hematuria treated?

 Health care professionals treat hematuria by treating its underlying cause.
 If no serious condition is causing a patient’s hematuria, he or she typically does not need treatment.

 Eating, Diet, and Nutrition

-Eating, diet, and nutrition have not been shown to play a role in causing or preventing hematuria.
+Researchers have not found that eating, diet, and nutrition play a role in causing or preventing hematuria.